Climate Change Finance & Public Financial Management

 - A Regional Guideline for the Green Climate Fund (GCF) is currently under development.
 This will assist FICs that are keen to seek National Implementing Entity (NIE) accreditation for direct access to the GCF.

-Supported by the Pacific Financial Technical Assistance Centre (PFTAC) and members of the Informal TWG on PFM and Climate Change Finance.
+Supported by the Pacific Financial Technical Assistance Centre (PFTAC) and members of the TWG on PFM and Climate Change Finance.